 International Programmes

 Disaster relief and sustainable development projects are at the core of Mercy Relief’s International Programmes.
-Our first disaster response team was deployed in 2003 to Bahorok in North Sumatra, Indonesia, when it was hit by devastating flash floods.
-Since then, we have continued to work alongside survivors to restore lives and livelihoods, and to invest in communities throughout Asia to improve living standards.
+Our first disaster response team was deployed in 2003 to Bahorok in North Sumatra, Indonesia when devastating flash floods hit it.
+Since then, we have continued to work alongside survivors to restore lives and livelihoods and to invest in communities throughout Asia and now the world to improve living standards.

 In the aftermath of disasters, communities often come to the grim realisation that surviving is only the beginning.
 The road ahead is an uphill journey to reinstate a sense of normalcy into their lives, both physically and psychologically.
 Despite its challenges, the recovery phase proves to be a critical period in ensuring communities are empowered to be key change agents in building resiliency.